momohammadi/SecGenPass/README.md

 The script utilizes the `random` and `string` modules in Python to generate random passwords based on the provided criteria.
 It employs a character set comprising lowercase and uppercase letters, digits, and user-defined special characters.
 The generated passwords meet the specified length and criteria regarding the number of special characters included.

-Feel free to modify the command-line arguments or further customize the script based on your requirements!